 I very much hope that I am visited by the patience gods soon, or that my I am eventually subjected to such a great amount of patience testing behaviour that soon the seeds of my own patience will take root, grow and flourish throughout the household.

-In the meantime, if anyone has some patience I could borrow and perhaps pass down to my little one, that would be very much gratefully received!
+In the meantime, if anyone has got this parenting with patience thing locked down and has some patience I could borrow and perhaps pass down to my little one, that would be very much gratefully received!

-If there are other impatient mummies out there, please holler!
+If there are other impatient mummies out there who are still trying to figure out this whole parenting with patience thing:, please holler!